 People usually write a poem when something inspires them or makes them think about something.
 What do you think encouraged this poet to write his poem?
 Explain how one's shadow can be fat, thin, tall and short.

 The poem does not rhyme.
-Read a version of the poem b elow that does rhyme.
+Read a version of the poem below that does rhyme.

 Do you think the poem works better?
 Say why.

 Some people think they know me Some think I'm rather fat But if you see my shadow I'm thin and sometimes flat.

 Circle the abstract nouns in the sentences below.

-HITH My friend asked me to think about the importance of fri endship.
+My friend asked me to think about the importance of friendship.

 The mother's love for her child was obvious.

 The child looked at the pile of sweets with greedy eyes.

-Abstract nouns are ideas, feelings or qualities such as beauty, and boredom.
-Thouses.
-Her eyes were full of longing as she looked at the puppi She clapped her hands with joy when the school won th or touched Let's write Think of three abstract nouns of your Write a sentence using one of your abstract nouns.
+Her eyes were full of longing as she looked at the puppies.

-TEACHER: Sign Date
+She clapped her hands with joy when the school won the soccer tournament.

+et's write Think of three abstract nouns of your own.
+Write them below.

+Write a sentence using one of your abstract nouns.